wp-plugins/goods-catalog/readme.txt

 = Get involved =

-You can contribute code and localizations to this plugin via GitHub: https://github.com/ierhyna/goods-catalog
+You can contribute code and localizations to this plugin via [GitHub](https://github.com/ierhyna/goods-catalog)

 == Installation ==